ScriptableObject Game Architecture

 type argument.
 For each type, we need a pair of scripts: the GameEvent and the GameEventListener variant.

-The following creates the "no argument" variant:
+The following creates the "no argument" (custom Void

 - SimpleGameEvent.cs